sixfeetup/scaf/{{cookiecutter.project_slug}}/Readme.md

     $ make shell
     $ ./manage.py createsuperuser

+## Initial Project Setup

+When creating a new project, you will need to compile the pinned versions:

+    $ make compile

+This will generate the requirements/*.txt files, and you should check these in to the repo.

-Update version pins for your project:
+If you need to update version pins for your project:

 * make or add the change in the appropriate requrements/*.in file
 * run `make compile`